ibm-cloud-docs/solution-tutorials/lamp-stack.md

    ```
    sudo sh -c 'echo "<?php phpinfo(); ?>" > /var/www/html/info.php'
    ```
    Now you can check the PHP info page you created.
-Open a browser and go to http://yourPublicIPAddress/info.php.
+Open a browser and go to http://YourPublicIPAddress/info.php.
 Substitute the public IP address of your virtual server.
 It should look similar to this image.
    ![PHP info](images/solution4/PHPInfo.png)

 ## Step 4 - Install WordPress
-If you want to try your stack, install a sample app.
+If you want to try your LAMP stack, install a sample app.
 As an example, the following steps install the open source WordPress platform to create websites and blogs.
 This WordPress setup is for proof of concept.
 For more information and settings for production installation, see the WordPress documentation.

-### Install the WordPress package
+### Install the WordPress packages
 1. Run the following command:

    ```